emqx/emqx-docs/en_US/advanced/cli.md

 The routes command is used to query routing information.

-In EMQ X Broker, route refers to the mapping of topics to nodes, which is used to route messages between multiple nodes.
+In EMQX Broker, route refers to the mapping of topics to nodes, which is used to route messages between multiple nodes.

 | Command               | Description                            |
 | --------------------- | -------------------------------------- |